zzragnar0kzz/ckau/README.md

 Launching the program with zero arguments is equivalent to launching it with `-?` as the only argument.

-After an initial run, program data and output files are located at `~/.ckau`.
+After an initial run, program data and output files are located at `~/.ckau`:
+- `ckau.log` is a continuing record of program activity.
+- `scan.results` is a CSV-formatted file containing the results of the most recent successful scan
+- `windows.gvlk` is a CSV-formatted file containing supported Windows edition/KMS key pairs
+- `windows-legacy.gvlk` is a CSV-formatted file containing supported legacy Windows edition/KMS key pairs

 # Compiling for Windows
 ckau is developed with Visual Studio, and provided [releases](https://github.com/zzragnar0kzz/ckau/releases) are compiled with same.
 To compile ckau on Windows, it is recommended that you also do so with VS. Support capabilities are limited.